 I'm in the process of changing my current residential home loan to a BTL Bank of Ireland mortgage.
 The bank has said that I must appoint a conveyancer as part of the process.
 I had a chat my past Moss Nook conveyancing firm who acted on my behalf when I first bought the premises.
 The quote provided of £575 plus disbursements has shocked me as its a remortgage than a sale or purchase.

-The estimate fees appear a tad high.
-If you you were to look around you may be able to reduce the fees slightly by perhaps £125.
-On the other hand, if you were happy with the conveyancing the firm offered you maycome to regret opting for an an unknown conveyancer.
-Remember to be sure that the conveyancer can represent Platform Home Loans Ltd. Do use our search tool to get a quote a Moss Nook conveyancing firm on the Platform Home Loans Ltd conveyancing panel, which can often include conveyancing solicitors in Moss Nook.
+The quote is slightly on the steep side.
+If you you were to look around you may be able to trim some of the cost by as much as £125.
+That being said, assuming were satisfied with the assistance the firm offered you mightlive to regret opting for an an untested solicitor.
+Don't forget to ensure that the firm can also act for Bank of Ireland.
+Do utilise our search tool to get a quote a Moss Nook conveyancing firm on the Bank of Ireland approved list of lawyers, which can often include conveyancing solicitors in Moss Nook.

 My god-son is about to exchange on a house that has just been built in Moss Nook with a home loan from Kent Reliance.
 His solicitor has advised him of a delay in completing the ‘Disclosure of Incentive Form’.
 Who needs to receive the form?